Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     public init(from decoder: any Decoder) throws
 }

+public enum PassioFoodResultType : String, CaseIterable, Codable {

+    case barcode

+    case nutritionFacts

+    case foodItem

+    /// Creates a new instance with the specified raw value.
+    ///
+    /// If there is no value of the type that corresponds with the specified raw
+    /// value, this initializer returns `nil`.
+For example:
+    ///
+    ///     enum PaperSize: String {
+    ///         case A4, A5, Letter, Legal
+    ///     }
+    ///
+    ///     print(PaperSize(rawValue: "Legal"))
+    ///     // Prints "Optional("PaperSize.Legal")"
+    ///
+    ///     print(PaperSize(rawValue: "Tabloid"))
+    ///     // Prints "nil"
+    ///
+    /// - Parameter rawValue: The raw value to use for the new instance. public init?(rawValue: String)

+    /// A type that can represent a collection of all values of this type. public typealias AllCases = [PassioNutritionAISDK.PassioFoodResultType]

+    /// The raw type that can be used to represent all values of the conforming
+    /// type.
+    ///
+    /// Every distinct value of the conforming type has a corresponding unique
+    /// value of the `RawValue` type, but there may be values of the `RawValue`
+    /// type that don't have a corresponding value of the conforming type. public typealias RawValue = String

+    /// A collection of all values of this type. public static var allCases: [PassioNutritionAISDK.PassioFoodResultType] { get }

+    /// The corresponding value of the raw type.
+    ///
+    /// A new instance initialized with `rawValue` will be equivalent to this
+    /// instance.
+For example:
+    ///
+    ///     enum PaperSize: String {
+    ///         case A4, A5, Letter, Legal
+    ///     }
+    ///
+    ///     let selectedSize = PaperSize.Letter
+    ///     print(selectedSize.rawValue)
+    ///     // Prints "Letter"
+    ///
+    ///     print(selectedSize == PaperSize(rawValue: selectedSize.rawValue)!)
+    ///     // Prints "true"
+    public var rawValue: String { get }
+}

+extension PassioFoodResultType : Equatable {
+}

+extension PassioFoodResultType : Hashable {
+}

+extension PassioFoodResultType : RawRepresentable {
+}

 /// PassioID (typealias String) is used throughout the SDK, food and other objects are identified by PassioID.
 All attributes (names, nutrition etc..) are referred by PassioID. public typealias PassioID = String